 1. Clean the DVD Disc

-If a DVD disc is interfered with smudges, fingerprints, dirt, dust or other extraneous materials, it could not be recognized and read correctly, and you would meet playback failure.
+If a DVD disc is interfered with smudges, fingerprints, dirt, dust or other extraneous materials, it could not be recognized and read correctly, which will result in playback failure.
 So the first thing you need to make sure is that your DVD disc is clean.
 If not, you can clean the disc using isopropyl alcohol, water, as well as a microfiber cloth.
 First mist the surface of the DVD disc with isopropyl alcohol, then use the microfiber cloth to wipe the alcohol off in straight lines, and rinse the DVD to wash the extraneous materials.
 Finally, dry the DVD and test it on your DVD player.

 2. Clean the DVD Drive

 Dirty laser lens of the DVD drive is also a common reason causing that DVD won't play.
 You can purchase and insert a lens cleaning disc into your DVD player and follow the manual to clean the laser lens in the DVD player's DVD drive.

 3. Test the DVD Disc and DVD Player

 A: Play the DVD disc on two different machines.
 If the DVD disc works on one of them, this DVD not playing issue is most probably due to your equipment.